 3.4.1Effect of FYM

-Highest phosphorus content (0.46 %) was recorded with application of FYM @ 5 t ha-1 (F2) than application of FYM @ 0 t ha-1 (F1).
+Highest phosphorus content (0.46 %) was recorded with application of FYM at 5 t ha-1 (F2) than application of FYM at 0 t ha-1 (F1).
 The lowest phosphorus content (0.42 %) in kernels of groundnut was recorded under no application of FYM (F1).
 The application of FYM resulted in tremendous increase in available phosphorus status of soil which might be attributed to the build-up of available phosphorus owing to the formation of fulvic acid and other chelating agents which form soluble complexes with native phosphorus in soils in groundnut crop reported by Sutariya et al. (2010) and Vishwakarma et al. (2012).

 3.4.2 Effect of potassium